 4. Establish problem solving mechanisms

 Just like you have safety and security mechanisms in your company, it is necessary to have problem solving or crisis management mechanisms.
-This is for you to help yourself or your customers to overcome a crisis situation.
+This is for you to help yourself or your customers to overcome a crisis situation by coming up with creative solutions.
 Here I refer to those issues which have a direct or indirect impact on customer’s business.
 Problems can be broadly divided into three based on the cause and area affected:

 - Business related issues: These arise out of aspects like business strategy, company policies & processes, financial transactions etc. Example would be a delayed refund owing to process level inefficiencies of the company.
 These have to be fixed at the business level and necessary modifications need to be made to suit customer requirements and convenience.